How to Write an Abstract Before You Have Your Results

 The above abstract is a modified version of the abstract from “The Nature of Revolution on Animal Farm.”
 It contains the three main parts that have been described in this article:

-• Second, the author states their purpose for writing the paper in Sentence 5, indicated by the introductory phrase “this paper aims to.”
+Sentence 5 states the author's purpose for writing the paper, as indicated by the introductory phrase “this paper aims to.”
 Notice that the purpose stated in this sentence is quite general, though it is more specific than the problem described in Sentence 2.

-• Third, in Sentence 6, the author explains what particular question they intend to answer (i.e., “Should we consider revolution as an appropriate way to generate a true change in a political system?”), and they mention what tools they will use to do this (i.e., examples from Animal Farm).
+Sentence 6 provides the particular question the author intends to answer (Should we consider revolution as an appropriate way to generate a true change in a political system?).
+The author also mentions what tools they will use to answer this question (i.e., examples from Animal Farm).

 Example 2